Shakespeare meets Bukowski – what we can learn from the writing styles of the world’s great authors.

 A rather sexist software, one might think.
 The question is, though: Can language be clearly male or female?
 Is our choice of words actually so individual that it can even be recognised in the vast landscape of published books?
-As we from novum publishing have already shed light on women’s style icons, let us discuss the question of writing styles based on world-famous, male authors.
+As we from novum publishing have already shed light on women’s style icons, let us discuss the question of writing styles based on world-famous, male authors and style advisors.
 In order to do so, we selected four outstanding personalities for this stylistic assessment.

 Metaphors, parables and sonnets – William Shakespeare set a new benchmark in poetry.
 His style of writing reflects an abundance of vocabulary with an astounding 17,750 different words counted in his published works alone.
 Shakespeare not only resorted to the existing word pool of his time but also added his own creations to the stylistic mix.
 Several words in today’s English language can be traced back to Shakespeare himself and have even been accepted into the Oxford English Dictionary.